Therapeutic exercise

 • Acute osteoporotic fractures

-Pre-treatment assessments such as the FIM (Functional Independence Measure) are essential.
+Pre-treatment assessment with the FIM (Functional Independence Measure) is recommended.
 Patients with severe cardiopulmonary failure should be monitored closely during therapy.

 Precautions:

-• Perform buffer exercises post-training to prevent cramps
+• Perform warm-up exercises post-training to prevent cramps

-• Diabetic patients should train one hour after meals to prevent hypoglycemia
+• Diabetic patients should train one hour after meals to avoid hypoglycemia

-• Regularly check assistive device fit when using aids
+• Regularly check assistive devices for proper fit

 For contraindicated patients, forced training may cause secondary tissue damage.